vtavernier/vtavernier.github.io/_drafts/git-is-your-friend-part-1.md

 I instead like to use the time I'm spending preparing a commit to reflect on what the commit actually brings.
 This makes committing part of my workflow instead of a chore.
-The key idea behind it is if you changed something in a project, there's a reason behind it.
-This reason actually should actually make up the subject line of your commit message.
-Here's a few examples:
+The key idea behind it is if you changed something in a project, there is a reason behind it.
+This reason should be the subject line of your commit message.
+Here is a few examples:

 > * Fix window resizing bug
 > * Add support for non-linear transforms